Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: Computational experiments

 A total of 240 convex instances were generated with parameters in the following ranges: \( 3 \leq |K| \leq 10, \; 10 \leq |D_k| \leq 15, \; |J_{ik}| = 10, \; 3 \leq n \leq 7 \) and 100 non-convex instances with parameters in the following ranges: \( 3 \leq |K| \leq 10, \; 10 \leq |D_k| \leq 15, \; |J_{ik}| = 10, \; 3 \leq n \leq 9 \).
 Generated GDP models were saved to enable execution with different reformulations and solvers.

-Figures~\ref{fig:conv_random} and~\ref{fig:non-conv_random} show the cumulative number of instances solved within a given wall-clock time for the convex and non-convex random GDP instances, respectively.
-As illustrated, the proposed exact Hull Reformulation consistently outperforms the \(\varepsilon\)-approximation approach, solving substantially more instances within the same time.

-It is also important to address a significant issue concerning the number of problems solved successfully, particularly with the \(\varepsilon\)-approximation method.
-In the conducted computational experiments, the solvers often erroneously identified solutions as optimal within the specified tolerance \((10^{-6})\) to the lower bound or incorrectly labeled instances as infeasible, despite the explicit feasibility of all generated problems.
-However, for the same problems, other reformulations or alternative solvers identified feasible solutions with significantly better objective values.
-We attribute these inconsistencies primarily to numerical instabilities associated with the \(\varepsilon\)-approximation method.

-Table~\ref{tab:solver-performance} summarizes the number of instances in which the solvers returned incorrect results.
-A solution was considered incorrect if the solver declared the instance infeasible or, without reaching the time limit, reported an optimal solution with objective value relatively larger by more than \(10^{-4}\) compared to those obtained by other reformulations, despite the solver’s optimality tolerance being set to \(10^{-6}\).
+Figures~\ref{fig:conv_random} and~\ref{fig:non-conv_random} report cumulative performance profiles (instances solved versus wall-clock time) for the convex and non-convex problems, respectively.
+Table~\ref{tab:solver-performance} summarizes solver outcomes, including timeouts and cases where a solver returned an infeasibility declaration (although the problems were created that ensured that they are feasible) or an ``Objective mismatch'' solution (these are treated as incorrect and excluded from the profile curves).
+A solution was classified as ``Objective mismatch'' if the solver, without reaching the time limit, reported an optimal solution with an objective value relatively larger by more than \(10^{-4}\) compared to those obtained by other reformulations, despite the solver’s optimality tolerance being set to \(10^{-6}\).
 The threshold of \(10^{-4}\) was chosen to ensure that such cases represent definitively incorrect solutions rather than results only marginally exceeding the specified tolerance.
-These incorrect solutions were excluded from the performance profile data shown in Figures~\ref{fig:conv_random} and~\ref{fig:non-conv_random}.
-This filtering, for example, explains the absence of a line for the \(\varepsilon\)-approximation in Figure~\ref{fig:nonconv-baron}, since although it solved 81 instances within the time limit, none of the solutions were correct.

-Additionally, in the case of \texttt{SCIP}, the solver sometimes reported an error indicating that the problem failed to converge due to numerical instability, rather than providing a result.
-This is the reason why, in some cases, the total number of reported solutions in Table~\ref{tab:solver-performance} is less than the total number of tested instances.

-Results presented in Table~\ref{tab:solver-performance} show that the \(\varepsilon\)-approximation method had the highest frequency of wrong results in tested problems, and the proposed exact Hull Reformulation demonstrated better numerical stability and reported wrong solutions in fewer cases.

-In addition to performance plots, Figures~\ref{fig:conv_comparison} and~\ref{fig:nonconv_comparison} provide direct comparisons of solution times for the same problems solved using the proposed exact Hull Reformulation and the \(\varepsilon\)-approximation approach.
-These figures indicate that whenever both methods successfully converged to the same correct solution, the exact Hull Reformulation achieved faster solutions in the vast majority of cases.

-In summary, computational experiments on randomly generated quadratically constrained GDPs demonstrate that the proposed exact Hull Reformulation offers not only improved computational efficiency but also enhanced numerical stability, resulting in fewer solver failures and fewer incorrect solutions compared to the \(\varepsilon\)-approximation method.